 Starting in Fall 2019, you must complete at least 15 Ph.D.
 Dissertation credits (EVR 7980, GLY 7980 or MET 7980) to graduate from the Ph.D. program.
 Registration for Ph.D.
 Dissertation credits begins in the term after you pass the candidacy exam.
 After a doctoral student is admitted to candidacy, continuous registration for 3 credit hours of Ph.D.
 Dissertation credits each term (including the summer term) is required until the Ph.D.
-Dissertation credit requirement is fulfilled.
-Once you begin taking Ph.D.
 Dissertation credits, you should not register for Supervised Research.
 If a candidate plans to be absent from FIU in any term prior to completing their dissertation, they should file for a leave of absence with the University Graduate School.